Acrophobia (game): Gameplay

 The player with the most points from the face-off round wins the game.

 Reception

 Acrophobia was a runner-up for Computer Gaming World's 1997 "Puzzle Game of the Year" award, which ultimately went to Smart Games Challenge 2.
 However, it won GameSpot's 1997 "Best Online-Only Game" award; the editors wrote, "Besides being a fun and very addictive game, the great thing about Acrophobia is the social experience."

-Similar Games

-Acrofever, an Acrophobia clone for the modern web.

-Acrozilla is another clone, but with the unusual caveat that it is only available to play certain unpublished hours.

-Wacronyms is a mobile version of the game available for Android and Apple devices.